swizkon/snowroller-2024/src/NOTES.md

 ### Thoughts

-Maybe a good candidate for approval tests ti check the dates and iterate for date and some known vehicle types?
+Maybe a good candidate for approval tests?\
+Maybe more as a tool to check the dates and iterate for date and some known vehicle types?

 Free days:\
 Do a localized "banking holiday" look-up abstraction for country + maybe some other goodies?